head_campus

 Plenary Session II: Sustainable and Green Industrialization: Challenges and Opportunities for India

 This session was chaired by Dr Nitin Desai, Chairman, TERI, and former UN Under-Secretary-General, United Nations.
 The panel speakers included Dr Arunabha Ghosh, CEO, CEEW; Mr Shikhar Jain, Executive Director (Sustainability), CII; Dr Laveesh Bhandari, President, CSEP (formerly Brookings India); Mr Pranav Kumar, Vice President (International Trade Policy), Reliance Industries Ltd; and Prof Thomas Pogge, Leitner Professor of Philosophy and International Affairs, Yale University, New Haven, CT, USA (online).
 Click here for the YouTube link of the Plenary Session II.
-A policy brief is being prepared based on the discussion.
+ISID has issued a policy brief based on this discussion.

 Plenary Session III: Leveraging Innovation and Industry 4.0 for India’s Industrial Transformation